hashworks/sabPreProcessing/README.md

 chmod a+x 'sabPreProcessing/sabPreProcessing.sh';
 ```

-Add the pre-processing script to your SabNZBd settings and save them: http://i.imgur.com/N4soUIr.png<br />
+Add the pre-processing script to your SABnzbd settings and save them: http://i.imgur.com/N4soUIr.png<br />
 And you are done!